Inheritance (Star Trek: The Next Generation): Plot

-Data observes something about Juliana, and asks Beverly Crusher to examine her medical records when Commander William Riker calls.
 An emergency requires that Juliana and Data go down to effect repairs.
-They complete their task and return to the transport point, but find the pattern enhancers have fallen down a cliff.
-They must jump to safety.
-When Data jumps, he takes Juliana over the cliff with him.
-Data lands safely, but Juliana is knocked unconscious and her arm becomes detached from her torso.
-Data observes a network of circuitry and it becomes apparent that Juliana is an android.
+When finished, an incident requires them to jump to safety.
+Juliana is knocked unconscious when they land, and her arm becomes detached, revealing a network of circuitry; Juliana is an android.

 In Juliana's positronic brain, La Forge finds a chip with a holographic interface.
-Data activates the chip in the holodeck and sees his father, Dr. Soong, who created the interactive holo-program to answer questions about the Juliana android.
-Soong explains that his wife once was a real human, but was mortally wounded as a result of the Crystalline Entity's attack.
-He created a new android and used synaptic scanning to place Juliana's memories into it.
-After the real Juliana died, Soong activated the android's body and she awoke believing she was human.
-She later chose to leave Soong and he let her go (after installing the chip), sadly admitting that the real Juliana would have left him too.
-Soong pleads with Data to let her have her humanity.
-Data remarks that he suspected Juliana was an android by three clues: she exactly matched his mathematical calculations; her random blinking eyes pattern match his own, and she exactly matched his viola playing.
+Data activates the chip in the holodeck and sees his father.
+Soong explains that his wife was human, but was mortally wounded in the Crystalline Entity's attack.
+He created the android and used synaptic scanning to place Juliana's memories into it.
+She awoke believing she was human.
+She later chose to leave him, and he admits that the real Juliana would have left him too.
+Soong asks Data to let her have her humanity.
+Data remarks that he suspected Juliana was an android because she exactly matched his mathematical calculations, his musicianship, and his eye blinking pattern.

-Data returns to Sickbay and replaces the chip.
-When he closes Juliana's head, she awakens.
-He tells her that she fell from the cliff and broke her arm, but Dr. Crusher has repaired it, and everything is fine.
+Data replaces the chip into Juliana's head.
+When she awakens, he tells her that Dr. Crusher repaired her broken arm, and everything is fine.
 As Juliana prepares to leave the ship, Data tells her "My father told me that he had only one great love in his life.
-And that he regretted never telling her how much he cared for her.
 I am certain he was referring to you."

 Reception

-In 2020, Gamespot recommended this episode for background on the character of Data.
+In 2020, GameSpot recommended this episode for background on the character of Data.